neurallayer/roboquant.py/README.md

 Next to this Python version of `roboquant`, there is also a Kotlin version available.
 Both (will) share a similar API, just the used computer language is different.

-Which one to use depends very much on personal preferences, skills and the use-case.
+Which one to use depends very much on personal preferences, skills and usage.